The Urantia Book: Criticism of its science

-While some adherents of the book believe that all of the information in The Urantia Book including its science is literally true, others accept that the science is not fully accurate.
-For example, Meredith Sprunger, a liberal believer in The Urantia Book and retired minister of the United Church of Christ, wrote that research "has revealed that virtually all of the scientific material found in the UB was the accepted scientific knowledge of the period in which the book was written, was held by some scientists of that time, or was about to be discovered or recognized."
+While some adherents of the book believe that all of the information in The Urantia Book including its science is literally true, others believe the science is not fully accurate.
+For example, Meredith Sprunger, a believer in The Urantia Book and retired minister of the United Church of Christ, wrote that research "has revealed that virtually all of the scientific material found in the UB was the accepted scientific knowledge of the period in which the book was written, was held by some scientists of that time, or was about to be discovered or recognized."
 He further argued against its literal infallibility and said that fundamentalism over the book is "just as untenable as Biblical fundamentalism."